-Armed with a license to kill, Secret Agent James Bond sets out on his first mission as 007, and must defeat a private banker to terrorists in a high stakes game of poker at Casino Royale, Montenegro, but things are not what they seem.
+After earning 00 status and a licence to kill, Secret Agent James Bond sets out on his first mission as 007.
+Bond must defeat a private banker funding terrorists in a high-stakes game of poker at Casino Royale, Montenegro.

-James Bond goes on his first ever mission as a 00.
-Le Chiffre is a banker to the world's terrorists.
-He is participating in a poker game at Montenegro, where he must win back his money, in order to stay safe among the terrorist market.
-The boss of MI6, known simply as M sends Bond, along with Vesper Lynd to attend this game and prevent Le Chiffre from winning.
-Bond, using help from Felix Leiter, Mathis and having Vesper pose as his partner, enters the most important poker game in his already dangerous career.
+James Bond (Daniel Craig) goes on his first mission as a 00.
+Le Chiffre (Mads Mikkelsen) is a banker to the world's terrorists.
+He is participating in a poker game at Montenegro, where he must win back his money, in order to stay safe amongst the terrorist market.
+The boss of MI6, known simply as "M" (Dame Judi Dench) sends Bond, along with Vesper Lynd Eva Green) to attend this game and prevent Le Chiffre from winning.
+Bond, using help from Felix Leiter (Jeffrey Wright), Rene Mathis (Giancarlo Giannini), and having Vesper pose as his partner, enters the most important poker game in his already dangerous career.
 But if Bond defeats Le Chiffre, will he and Vesper Lynd remain safe?Written by

 [...]
 See more »

 The opening credits are set in a stylish montage of fights with gambling symbols: playing cards, playing card symbols (diamonds, hearts, spades and clubs), kings and queens, and roulette wheels.
 See more »

 The initial UK releases have minor edits in the torture scene to secure a commercially lucrative 12 certificate:

 Le Chiffre draping the rope over Bond's shoulder, saying "Such a waste" and then removing it was cut (for being "a little too sexual" according to director Martin Campbell).